 Layout design for animation is the process of conceptualizing your environment based on the story of your animated film.
-Then, you go on to adapting it to the stylistic choices of your film.
+Then, you go on to adapt it to the stylistic choices of your film.

-The primary role of a layout artist is to set the stage on which your animation, i.e. your character and specials effects take place.
+The primary role of a layout artist is to set the stage on which your animation, i.e. your character and special effects take place.

 So, overall, layout artists are responsible for setting up all the elements required for establishing the animation sequence of your film.
 And in doing so, they do most of the heavy lifting of assembling shots into virtual scenes.

-When creating a 3D production, layout is generally the first step to assemble your story scenes.
-In a 3D production pipeline, you need to carry out rough modeling for every object before you can begin animation.
+When creating a 3D production, layout is generally the first step to assembling your story scenes.
+In a 3D production pipeline, you need to carry out rough modeling for every object before you can begin the animation.

-Nonetheless, at this stage, you don’t need to add in texture or commence rigging.
+Nonetheless, at this stage, you don’t need to add texture or commence rigging.

 They then assist the technical animator and developers to furnish skeletal framework and develop skin.
 Once that is done, modelers go on to add facial expressions, paying close attention to adding specific muscle tensions that may be required.